opensearch-project/OpenSearch/DEVELOPER_GUIDE.md

 ## Editor / IDE Support

-**RENAMEME This will need to be replaced**

-Eclipse IDEs can import the file [elasticsearch.eclipseformat.xml] directly.

 IntelliJ IDEs can
 [import](https://blog.jetbrains.com/idea/2014/01/intellij-idea-13-importing-code-formatter-settings-from-eclipse/)
 the same settings file, and / or use the [Eclipse Code